The Luftwaffe at Luke

 training course, and 136 graduated from the fighter bomber course.

-22 flying hours.
-The first class of nine students graduated on October 16,
+and 22 flying hours.
+The first class of nine students graduated on October

-1974.
-The air combat and air-to-air phases of the old fighter training course
+16, 1974.
+The air combat and air-to-air phases of the old fighter training

-were combined with ground-attack, tactical ground-attack, and night ground-attack
+course were combined with ground-attack, tactical ground-attack, and night

-phases from the fighter bomber course.
+ground-attack phases from the fighter bomber course.
 The new course was short-lived.
-The

-last class of eight students graduated on April 2, 1975.
-Two remaining classes
+The last class of eight students graduated on April 2, 1975.
+Two remaining

-were canceled before they entered training, and the contracted flying hours
+classes were canceled before they entered training, and the contracted flying

-were transferred for use in the operational training and AWIC courses.
-A total
+hours were transferred for use in the operational training and AWIC courses.

-of Defense announced that its Luke F-104 program would be extended into Fiscal
+Federal Ministry of Defense announced that its Luke F-104 program would be

-AWIC courses.
-The two classes canceled in the advanced fighter course had
+training and AWIC courses.
+The two classes canceled in the advanced fighter

 the number of flying hours and sorties in the basic course.
 The new syllabus